null-char/rustrot13/README.md

 ROT13 file encryption using Rust.

 ## Disclaimer
-In case it isn't obvious already, ROT13 file encryption is basically equivalent to showing the answers to a quiz upside down meaning this provides virtually no cryptographic security.
+In case it isn't obvious already, ROT13 file encryption is basically equivalent to showing the answers to a quiz upside down as it provides virtually no cryptographic security.
 This is a CLI application that I'm working on to learn more about Rust.
 The code is extremely basic and is mostly just file I/O.